 It depends on the complexity, size and style of the illustration, as well as on the amount of initial information provided.
 Single, predefined illustrations can be done in a few hours, while bigger, open projects can take weeks.
 You can save yourself this precious time and continue your research while I take care of the illustrations.

 HOW MUCH DOES AN ILLUSTRATION COST?

-It depends on the project.
+It depends on the project: complexity and licence of use are the most important factors.
 We’ll arrange a free consultation to discuss the details of your request.
 After that, I will give you a quotation and you can decide if you want to proceed.

 I WANT A NICE ILLUSTRATION BUT I DON’T HAVE A CLEAR IDEA, CAN YOU HELP?